yunusmujadidi/airbnb-clone/README.md

 # Airbnb Clone
+⚠️ Disclaimer: This is a personal portfolio project built for educational purposes.
+It is a clone of Airbnb's frontend UI and features, and is **not associated with Airbnb Inc.**

 This project is an Airbnb clone built with Next.js, TypeScript, and Prisma.
 It features user authentication, property listings, reservations, a map interface, and a filter search functionality using URL parameters.